UberGallery/UberGallery/README.md

 Introduction
 ------------
 UberGallery is an easy to use, simple to manage, web photo gallery written in PHP.

 Features
 --------
 * Simple first time installation
 * Databaseless configuration
+* Include galleries within pre-existing sites
 * Create multiple galleries with a single installation
+* Install and update the gallery easily wth Git (optional)

 Requirements